 Girls Not Brides

 Girls Not Brides is a global partnership to end child marriage.
-The partnership aims to give a voice to girls at risk of child marriage, defending their rights to health and education, while seeking to provide them with the opportunities that are needed to fulfil their potential.
+The partnership aims to give a voice to girls at risk of child marriage, defending their rights to health and education, while seeking to provide them with the opportunities that are needed to fulfill their potential.

 10x10 is a groundbreaking film, a global social action campaign, and an extraordinary opportunity: investing today in adolescent girls living in the developing world creates a ripple effect that transforms families, communities, and entire countries for generations.
 By harnessing the power of media and forging relationships with forward-thinking, action-oriented nonprofit and corporate partners, 10x10 brings together a global community with a common purpose— to remake the future.